EGI-Federation/documentation/content/en/about/git/_index.md

 git fetch upstream
 # Update your local copy with this data
 git rebase upstream/master master
-# Update your remote GiHhub fork with those changes
+# Update your remote GitHub fork with those changes
 git push
 ```